Fraternity & Sorority Affairs

 Fraternity and sorority life has existed at the University of Maine since 1874.
-The presence of fraternities and sororities is stronger than ever today with over 1,100 students participating in one of the 17 men’s fraternities or 9 women’s sororities.
-Approximately 13% of University of Maine undergraduates are members of our Greek organizations.
+The presence of fraternities and sororities is stronger than ever today with over 1,200 students participating in one of the 18 men’s fraternities or 8 women’s sororities.
+Approximately 16% of the University of Maine undergraduates are members of our Greek organizations.

 Fraternities and sororities enhance the quality of student life at the University of Maine.
 Their commitment to the ideals of the social Greek-letter community promotes and provides for their members’ academic support, leadership development, avenues in which to develop life-long friendships, and opportunities to participate in service to the community.
 These community standards and efforts are an important contribution to the excellence of the University of Maine.